 Treyarnon can be accessed from both sides – but Trethias side (south) is only really used by walkers and those lucky enough to be staying here.
 Raintree have a number of houses to let on this side.
 Here a small path runs down to the beach from around 15 houses but there is no public parking facilities.

 On the north side, there is a beach car park and access down a causeway to the beach.
 Or there are plenty of routes down the low cliff over the rocks.
 Raintree’s houses are right by the beach on this side as well – with an easy walk down to the beach or onto the grassy, flat headland between Treyarnon and Constantine.
-In the car park over the summer is Gary’s shop – almost a ‘tardis’ supplying most of what you may want.
+In the car park over the summer is Treyarnon Bay Stores – almost a ‘tardis’ supplying most of what you may want.
 It’s particularly good for morning paper, bread or croissant and milk – but really is always worth checking for anything you may be after!
 On the short causeway down to the beach, there is often an ice cream van – in the same place – and enjoyed – for many years.
-For more extensive shopping, you can walk through the campsite up to Constantine Bay Stores at the Des’ surf shop next door in about 10 minutes.
+For more extensive shopping, you can head towards Constantine on the coast path and walk up the road to Constantine Bay Stores and Des’ surf shop next door in about 10 minutes.
 Here you can buy a range of quality foods and provisions as well as renting or buying any surf equipment you want.

 Surfing can be good at Treyarnon – receiving plenty of waves, but with a little more protection than Constantine alongside.
 It is best at mid to high tide and the sea is usually full with children and adults of all ages.
 There are lifeguards on duty through the summer months.